 You can also have the chance to pop into the local town around 7km away where you can visit the local market, go to the ATM, buy a local phone or SIM Card and visit the convenience stores.
 The cost for a tuk tuk into town is usually $8 and this can be shared between the group relative to the amount of people using the tuk tuk.

-Please make sure you arrive into Phnom Penh International Airport in Cambodia (PNH) on Monday.
+Please make sure you arrive into Phnom Penh International Airport (PNH) on the selected Monday start date.

 Day 1 (Monday) – Arrival